-Using my home staging advice will get your house sold more easily in North Kingstown, Rhode Island.
+Using my home staging advice will get your house sold more quickly in North Kingstown, Rhode Island.
 Greater R.I.
 Properties, LLC can help you design an inviting feeling that makes buyers to want to stay permanently.
-Give me a call at 401-932-9005 and I will stage your home to sell.
+Give me a call at 401-932-9005 and I can help stage your house to sell.

-I'll tell you put out of sight things that give the look of clutter.
-Counter tops should be clutter-free.
-Kitschy sculptures, sentimental items, family photos, and play time works of art should get moved out of sight.
-I can help you de-clutter your house.
-Disheveled or busy places make your home look less spacious and buyers have a more difficult time seeing themselves calling your property "home".
+I'll tell you take away things that give the impression of clutter.
+Counter tops should be cleared off.
+Kitschy sculptures, sentimental items, family photos, and kids' works of art should get moved out of sight.
+You need to "de-personalize" the home so buyers can see it as their new home.

 Setting the Stage

-Brightening up your interior is critical, so we'll do things like draw back curtains and create light where needed to welcome the buyer.
-Together we'll enhance the air of the house with enjoyable music to listen to while guests look around your home and make sure a nice fragrance flows throughout your house.
-We'll include cozy-looking bedspreads, and place pillows on your chairs and bedding.
+Dark living areas can be a real mood killer, so we'll do things like draw back curtains and reduce shadows where needed to welcome the buyer.
+Together we'll enhance the air of the house with enjoyable music playing softly and assure a pleasant aroma circulates from every area.
+We'll incorporate cozy-looking bedspreads, and throw pillows on your sofa and bedding.
 Buyers should feel like your home has the potential to be.